jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 Modules are an array of Module JSON objects specified with the key "modules" from the Top level.
 Besides the "config", "options" and "data" subsections Modules contain Resources ("resources"), Layouts ("layouts"), and Wiring ("wiring") subsections.

+Example:

+	{
+		"doc": "Top level.",
+		"modules": [
+			{
+				"doc": "Module containing a resources section.",
+				"name": "exampleModule",
+				"resources": {
+					. . .
+Zero or more resources.
+				},
+				"layouts": {
+					. . .
+Zero or more layouts.
+				},
+			},
+			. . .
+Other modules.
+		],
+		. . .
+Other top-level values.
+	}

 ### Module Configuration

+Module configuration must be of type JSON object.
+Module configuration may override any provided global configuration values for that module.
+(See Global Configuration.)
+Module configuration may also contain the following values:

-* "is-world" – [optional, boolean, default is 'false'] – If true, indicates the module contains a world specification, which may have different processing and can include different data
+* "is-world" – [optional, boolean, default is "false"] – If true, indicates the module contains a world specification, which may have different processing and can include different data

-* "pretty-print" – [optional, boolean, default is false] – If true, the module is formatted to be readable, using the "pretty-offset" value for formatting; if false the module is "packed"

-* "pretty-offset" – [optional, positive integer or zero, default is "3"] – The number of spaces to offset when pretty printing
+TODO: Determine if simply naming a module 'world' should be enough to trigger 'is-world' and, therefore, we do not need that configuration value.

 ### Module Options